chawyehsu/mactype-profile/README.md

 try new fonts as time goes on, such as the [HarmonyOS Sans][harmonyos-sans] font.

+## Troubleshooting

+**1. Emojis are grayed**

+This is a known issue about MacType working with browsers.
+You may read more about it in [#3][troubleshooting-1].

+**2. CJK characters become white block under Firefox family browsers**

+This may occur on Firefox-based browsers resulting complete unavailable to browse web pages containing CJK characters.
+There is a [Zhihu][troubleshooting-2] topic discussing about the same issue.
+The issue was discovered on Firefox 100 for the first time, later versions are also affected.
+A [bug report][troubleshooting-3] has been submitted to Bugzilla, however it was closed as incompleted due to inactive.

+You may try to open `about:config` and set `security.sandbox.content.win32k-disable` to **`false`** to see if it could mitigate.
+It is suggested to discuss on the bug report page, that may help Firefox developers to fix this bug.

 ## References

 - [Chromium based browsers renderer injection issue][reference-1]